 To define import and export arguments, Silk Performer project attributes are used.
-Project attributes that serve as input arguments must have the prefix SAPIMPORT.
+Project attributes that serve as input arguments must have the prefix SAPIMPORT\.
 Project attributes that serve as output arguments must have the prefix SAPEXPORT.

-Note Only project attributes of type string are accepted, since SAP only allows string data types.
+Note: Only project attributes of type string are accepted, since SAP only allows string data types.

-Following is an example that defines two input arguments and one output argument:
+The following is an example that defines two input arguments and one output argument:

-In a script you access these input values as follows:
+In ascript you access these input values as follows:

-''' AttributeGetString("SAPIMPORT_Username", sUsername); AttributeGetString("SAPIMPORT_Password", sPassword); The output value is set as follows: AttributeSetString("SAPEXPORT_SomeResult", "thats my result"); '''
+''' AttributeGetString("SAPIMPORT Username", sUsername); AttributeGetString("SAPIMPORT_Password", sPassword); '''

+The output value is set as follows:

+'''

+AttributeSetString("SAPEXPORT_SomeResult", "thats myresult");

+'''